Home Home

 Program Overview

-The Urban Studies Program at UW Tacoma offers a BA in Sustainable Urban Development (SUD).
-As one of the first such degrees in the nation, students will be prepared to address recent initiatives that have called for a significant “greening” of urban development, both locally and internationally.
+The School of Urban Studies at UW Tacoma offers a BA in Sustainable Urban Development (SUD) with formal options in (1) Community Engagement (2) Geographic Information Systems (GIS).
+The degree prepares students to address emerging climate change challenges and initiatives that call for the significant “greening” of urban development, both locally and internationally.
 Graduates will be prepared for careers in planning agencies, corporations adhering to sustainability practices, consulting firms, nonprofit organizations, and environmental/resource related agencies at the local, state, and federal levels of government.
 The degree is also excellent training for further graduate study in fields such as urban planning, public administration and law.

-• Bachelor of Arts with a major in Sustainable Urban Development
+• Bachelor of Arts degree with a major in Sustainable Urban Development: Community Engagement

 Admission Requirements

-Students with a cumulative GPA of 2.0 and at least 40 college-level credits will be considered for admission.
+Students need a cumulative GPA of 2.00 and at least 40 college-level credits for admission.

-• A cumulative grade point average (GPA) of 2.0 in all college course work.
-Applicants with a completed application and a minimum GPA of 2.50 will be given priority consideration for admission.
+• A cumulative grade point average (GPA) of 2.00 in all college course work.

 • Completion of a minimum of 40 transferable college-level credits.

-Bachelor of Arts with a major in Sustainable Urban Development
+Bachelor of Arts degree with a major in Sustainable Urban Development: Community Engagement

 Credential Overview